otero1991/hanoi-school/README.md

 Here you will find the course exercises as well as the solutions.
 I will upload the exercises gradually so using it as a Git repository is a good idea, otherwise you can download everyday the updated .zip with all the files.

+If you have any question or find any error please write me an email to otero@uni-bremen.de.

 ## Installation instructions